santiagonars/portfolio-project/README.md

 # portfolio-project
 Personal portfolio using Django
 ------------------------------------------------------------------------------------------------
-=> This repository contains all the code for creating a personal portfolio project using Django.
+=> This repository contains all the code for creating a personal portfolio project using the Django web framework.

 Need:
 - Django 2.1